 Unhealthy consumption behaviors contribute to the development of most non-communicable diseases.
 In particular, overconsumption of energy-dense but nutrient-poor foods leads to diseases ranging from diabetes to cancer1.
-Interestingly, recent evidence suggests that-these practices of tasks involving the execution or inhibition of motor responses to food cues can modulates their self-reported value; and -their consumption^{2,3}.
+Interestingly, recent evidence suggests these practices of tasks involving the execution or inhibition of motor responses to food cues can modulate their self-reported value and their consumption^{2,3}.

 In the food Go/NoGo (GNG) task, participants have to respond as fast as possible to healthy food cues, while withholding their responses to target unhealthy food cues.
-Because of the frequent and rapid responses demanded on "Go" healthy items, the loading of motoric inhibition becomes involved in the successful withholding of "NoGo" trials (REF).
-By repeatedly training on this taskThe practice of these tasks -studies have been shown to observed decreased reduce the self-reported valuation of the target NoGo unhealthy items and well as their decreased in lab 1-11 and self-reported consumption 1-12,1344,15 2-3 (SSee The repeated inhibition of motor response to unhealthy cues is thought to reduce their reward value to solve the conflict between the task demand for response withholding and their tendency to respond to palatable cues 14,15 for discussions on the underlying cognitive mechanisms of action).
-Other accounts suggest that the development of inhibition reflex to the unhealthy cues could also contribute to the reduction in valuation and consumption 7-8.
+The practice of these tasks have been shown to reduce the self-reported valuation of the target NoGo unhealthy items^{4-8}, as well as their in-lab^{9-11} and self-reported consumption^{6,12,13} (see ^{14,15} for discussions on the underlying cognitive mechanisms of action).

-In the Cue-Approach Training (CAT), participants have to respond as fast as possible to items when a Go-cue is displayed.
-Importantly, the Go-cue appears after the item, and the item disappears rapidly after the presentation of the Go-cue and before it disappears.
-This The practice of this task has been shown to increase the self-reported value of the trained Go items through preference tasks.
-S and a suctions and self-reported value of the trained Go items through preference tasks.
-S and a suctions and self-reported value of the trained Go items through preference tasks.
+In the Cue-Approach Training (CAT), participants have to respond to items when a Go-cue is displayed.
+Importantly, the Go-cue appears after the item, and the item disappears rapidly after the presentation of the Go-cue16.
+The practice of this task has been shown to increase the self-reported value of the trained Go items through preference tasks^{17,18}, snack auctions16, as well as their consumption during bogus taste tests19 (see 20 for a discussion on the supporting cognitive mechanisms).